TanyaIgnatenko/react-range-slider/README.md

 # Range Slider for your react app

-A common component to select numeric ranges with flexible and easy to read API.
+A common component to select numeric ranges.

 **[DEMO](https://tanyaignatenko.github.io/react-range-slider/)**